 This article discusses the ‘Golden Circle’ and explains how focusing on the organisation’s Purpose & Values (its Why) helps it to succeed by creating a strong culture that supports and promotes who they are and what they stand for.
 The concept was developed by Simon Sinek , and is explained in his video “How Great Leaders Inspire Action”.

-2112 Consulting have a great deal of experience in using Simon’s ideas to help organisations and individuals to uncover their Purpose and Values.
+2112 Consulting have a great deal of experience in using this process to help organisations and individuals to discover their Purpose and Values.
 We understand the nuances of the process and, therefore, not only how to find their purpose but also communicate it both internally and externally, as well as embedding it in the culture of the organisation.

 The main elements of the Golden Circle